 First, think of something that will remind her about a memorable time.
 It could be when you first met, your first date, your wedding, honeymoon, etc. There are bound to be various inexpensive gifts that will get her thinking of that special occasion and let her know that you have fond memories of it too.
 And no that doesn’t mean she’ll be happy with a keychain or other super cheap memento related to one of those events.

 If that angle doesn’t work, instead think of everything she truly loves.
-Sometimes just by showing that you’ve been paying attention to her passions, you can score some points.
+Sometimes just by showing that you’ve been paying attention to her passions, you can score some points like things to make her life easier.
 Don’t dare just get her something practical unless you’re absolutely sure she won’t be offended.
 Valentine’s is supposed to about romance, not practicality.

 You actually don’t have to get her a gift just for her.
 Things that can create memories are often some of the better gifts you can give.
 Just by planning a creative, fun date, you can win her heart.
 Ideally that planned date is for on Valentine’s, but if you’re late on planning, you could have a nice dinner and surprise her with a future date too.
 It could be something like tickets to some kind of event, a gourmet cooking class, couple spa session, a short vacation to somewhere nearby or whatever you think she would really appreciate.

 Of course, saving money on a holiday like this isn’t just about choosing a less expensive gift.
 How you buy any gift is important too.
 If you’re shopping online, be sure to watch for sites that ask for coupons at checkout.
 That can add significant savings.
 Just by shopping early, you might be able to take advantage of sales.